Maternal Mental Health Conditions and Statistics: An Overview

 Not adhere to guidance for safe infant sleep and car seat usage.

-Individuals experiencing MMH conditions might say...
+Women experiencing maternal mental health conditions might say...

 “Having a baby was a mistake.”